jcolag/entropy-arbitrage/2025-11-13-all-good-things-1.md

  > **PICARD**: Geordi, you don't make the trip from Rigel Three to Earth just to drop by.

-You know how this goes, by now, right?
-[Rigel](https://en.wikipedia.org/wiki/Rigel) has gotten *many* mentions since [*Mudd's Women*]({% post_url 2020-02-20-trek-m-women %}), and sits about eight hundred fifty light years from Earth.
+You know how this goes, by now, right?  {% wiki Rigel|Rigel|en %} has gotten *many* mentions since [*Mudd's Women*]({% post_url 2020-02-20-trek-m-women %}), and sits about eight hundred fifty light years from Earth.
 I'll let you decide whether that makes "dropping by" more or less likely, four hundred years or so into the future...

  > **PICARD**: I'm not an invalid.
 Irumodic Syndrome can take years to run its course.